nathanielshak/advancedprogramming/Lesson1/mac_hello_world.md

 	/Users/nshak

 And if you open up Finder and look in that same folder that you're in in the terminal, you should see matching folders and files to what was printed out by `ls`.
+The terminal is actually a lot like a text version of the Finder in many ways if that makes it easier to think about.

 Just to prove it to you, here's what that folder looks like for me in Finder: